by Victor Sesma

 Overall, the weather in Alicante is sunny and warm all year round.
 During cold seasons it is common to have warm mornings: +20 degrees.
 Finding people on Alicante beaches even during winter days is not strange.

 The weather in Alicante, Benidorm and other coastal cities in Costa Blanca is similarly good.
-Benidorm’s mountains situation and beaches facing south give the city a microclimate and it is a bit less affected by fast winds or rough sea.
+Benidorm’s mountains situation and beaches facing south give the city a microclimate and it is a bit less affected by fast winds or rough seas.

 The sea gets warm in summer but it doesn’t get cold until the beginning of October.
 The beaches and sun baths can be enjoyed for a long time around the year in Alicante city and the rest of Costa Blanca.